-Spicy New Orleans Style Shrimp: easy tasty shrimp in a rich, spicy buttery Cajun sauce.
-Serve over rice or with crusty bread.
+Spicy New Orleans Style Shrimp ~ in time for Mardi Gras ~ easy, tasty baked shrimp in a rich, spicy buttery Cajun sauce served over rice or with crusty bread.

-We spent few days this winter in New Orleans.
-My only regret is not staying long enough to taste more of the amazing food.
-I guess that means a return trip is in order.
+We spent a few days this winter in New Orleans.
+My one regret is not staying long enough to taste more of the amazing seafood but that means a return trip is in order.

 Spicy New Orleans Style Shrimp is a one-pan, any-night meal loaded with spicy flavor.
-Add some rice or just a good crusty bread and dinner is served.
+Don’t limit it to Mardi Gras though.
+Serve it up anytime you’re craving spicy seafood with rice, some good crusty bread and a few lemon wedges.

-In our house, we kick off Fat Tuesday with a pot of coffee and a box of fresh Paczki from a local bakery.
+In our house, we kick off Fat Tuesday with a pot of strong coffee and a box of fresh Paczki from our favorite bakery.
+Those lightly glazed jelly filled delicacies are so good they draw lines around the block at most bakeries.

-You’ll find a wide variety of New Orleans style spicy shrimp recipes online but what they all have in common is a good amount of butter and heat.
+There are a lot of New Orleans style shrimp recipes online but what they all have in common is a good amount of butter and heat.
 Plenty of heat.

 Be sure to serve it with some crusty bread ~ you’ll want to sop up the rest of the sauce even when the shrimp is gone.